 Associate-Licensee shall at all times be familiar, and comply, with all applicable federal, state and local laws, including, but not limited to, anti-discrimination laws and restrictions against the giving or accepting a fee, or other thing of value, for the referral of business to title companies, escrow companies, home inspection companies, pest control companies and other settlement service providers pursuant to the Tennessee Business and Professions Code and the Real Estate Settlement Procedures Acts (RESPA).

-Tennessee Real Estate Commission law requires ALL transactions be reported to the broker, which also include: lease transactions, personal real estate transactions as well as referral transactions.
+Tennessee Real Estate Commission law requires ALL transactions be processed through the brokerage, which include: lease transactions, personal real estate transactions, referral transactions and consulting services.
 If a closed transaction is not reported to the brokerage within 3 (three) business days of close of escrow, there is a $15,000 fine per unreported transaction as well as the requirement by the TREC to report said agent to state enforcement, which may result in the loss of the agent's license and/or additional fines and disciplinary action.